tomjaguarpaw/trainings/lynda/fostering-collaboration/managing-remote-employees.md

     * Be perceived as being dependable

-    * Have a set schedul eto communicate, the same time every week
+    * Have a set schedule to communicate, the same time every week

     * Have face-to-face meetings, teleconference if not in person